polarblau/orange/README.md

 batch = new Orange.Batch

 # now you can simply push a job into this set after you define it
 job = new Orange.Job('sum', [1, 2, 3])
 batch.push job

 batch.perform()

 # additionally you can also import an set of jobs when creating a new batch
 batch = new Orange.Batch [job1, job2, job3]
 ```

+A convenient side effect of a batch is, that the jobs will remain sorted.

 *NOTE: Once a job has been added to batch you can’t call it’s `#perform` method any longer.
 Call the `batch#perform` method instead once the batch has been populated.*
 *NOTE: Once a batches’ `#perform` method has been called it will be locked and no more new jobs can be added to it.*